Hassona18/Xcore/README.md

 3. **Commit the Changes**:
    - After writing the content, scroll down and click **Commit new file** to save your README.md.

-Now, anyone visiting your repository will see the project description and installation instructions in the README file.